On turbulent relations: Classification and generic ergodicity

-\begin{rem} If $E$ is a generically $F$-ergodic relation over \(X\), then any equivalence relation over $X$ that contains \(E\) is also generically $F$-ergodic. \end{rem}
+\begin{rem} If \(E\) is a generically \(F\)-ergodic relation over \(X\), then every equivalence relation over \(X\) that contains \(E\) is also generically \(F\)-ergodic. \end{rem}

-The partial pre-order relation $\le_B$ establishes a hierarchy on the complexity of equivalence relations over topological spaces.
+The partial pre-order relation \(\le_B\) establishes a hierarchy on the complexity of equivalence relations over topological spaces.
 Two key ranks of this hierarchy are given by the following two concepts of classification of relations.

-In the first one, $E$ is said to be \textit{concretely classifiable} (or \textit{smooth}, or \textit{tame}) if $E\le_B\Delta_\R$ (recall that $\Delta_\R\subset\R\times\R$ denotes the diagonal).
-This means that the equivalence classes of $E$ can be distinguished by some Borel mapping $X\to\R$.
+In the first one, \(E\) is said to be \textit{concretely classifiable} (or \textit{smooth}, or \textit{tame}) if \(E\le_B\Delta_\R\) (the identity relation on \(\R\)).
+This means that the equivalence classes of \(E\) can be distinguished by some Borel mapping \(X\to\R\).

 \begin{theorem} Let \(X\) and \(Y\) be second countable topological spaces.
-If \(E\) is a continuous, topologically transitive equivalence relation over \(X\), then $E$ is generically $\Delta_Y$-ergodic. \end{theorem}
+If \(E\) is a continuous, topologically transitive equivalence relation over \(X\), then \(E\) is generically \(\Delta_Y\)-ergodic. \end{theorem}